What would you do with 20 million Euros? How about 4% of your annual turnover?

 Data can only be used and held for a specific purpose and the consent given must relate to that purpose.
 Under the existing Data Protection Act companies often rely on generic ‘marketing’ consent or even presumed consent unless you opt out.

-This generic consent or opt-out consent will not comply with the GDPR regulations.
-Under GDPR you must have documented and evidenced consent for every purpose.
+This generic consent or opt-out consent does not comply with GDPR.
+Under GDPR, you must have documented and evidenced consent for every purpose - if 'consent' is the stipulation that you outline (but we'll get into that later).
 For example, if someone opts into email marketing you cannot use this consent to send them a letter or call them or their company.

 The definition of personal data is also being expanded under the GDPR regulations.
 Personal data is now defined as any information that can be used to directly or indirectly identify a person or company.
 Things such as IP addresses and cookies, for instance, can refer back to data subjects.